ArihantAgnihotri/correspond-app/client/README.md

 - Easy interconnectivity by a simple key
 - Multiple people can collaborate on a single project
 - Live response
-- A comprehensive text editor
+- A full-fledged comprehensive text editor
+- Autosaves data every 2 seconds for maximum reliability

 ## Tech-Stack Used -